Texas Layoffs — May 2004

 |---|---|---|---|---|

-The most significant filing came from Raytheon Technical Services Company, LLC at its Clear Lake facility, reporting 185 affected workers.
+Topping the list was Raytheon Technical Services at its Clear Lake facility, reporting 185 affected workers.
 Smurfit-Stone Corrugated Container Division followed with 114 workers.

 This is the third consecutive month of declining layoff activity.